Welcome

 Qualitative studies

-I believe that studies of public opinion needs to complement survey-based research with ‘listening methods’ that help us understand politics from the point of view of ordinary citizens.
-How do people make up their minds about politics?
+Much of my research is based on mixed-methods approaches.
+In particular, I believe that studies of public opinion needs to complement survey-based research with ‘listening methods’ that help us understand politics from the point of view of ordinary citizens.
+How do people outside elite circles make up their minds about politics?
 What is politics about in their words?
-What makes specific issues, policies, and styles resonate?
+And what makes some issues, policies, and styles resonate more strongly than others?

 Media